 supports-priv-flags: no

-Once the netlink communication channel between the vRouter agent and vRouter DPDK data plane has been set up using the netlink lcore, agent sends a message to the vRouter DPDK to add the vHost0 interface.
+Once the netlink communication channel between the vRouter agent and vRouter DPDK data plane has been set up using the netlink lcore, the agent sends a message to the vRouter DPDK to add the vHost0 interface.

-As part of this sequence, a new vHost0 vif or vif0/1 is created and is set up so that the tapdev lcore is responsible for polling the vHost0 interface. vHost0 is the Linux network interface used Packets by vRouter agent to be sent XMPP packets to Contrail Control nodes.
+As part of this sequence, a new vHost0 vif or vif0/1 is created and is set up so that the tapdev lcore is responsible for polling the vHost0 interface.
+The vHost0 is the Linux network interface used by the vRouter agent to send XMPP packets to Contrail Control nodes.

 In each iteration, the PMD uses raw “read” and “write” socket calls to receive and transmit packets to the tuntap device.

-\Receiving packets from vhost0
+Figure 3.12 Receiving packets from vhost0

-One of the forwarding cores will be assigned to process the “vhost0” packets and will be polling a dedicated DPDK ring, called the “tapdev_rx_ring”.
+One of the forwarding cores will be assigned to process the vhost0packets and will be polling a dedicated DPDK ring, called the tapdev_rx_ring.
 This ring will be added to the forwarding lcore’s poll list when the vhost vif is added by the vRouter agent.

+Figure 3.13 xxx xxx xx xx x x x x xxxxx

-The tapdev Poll Mode Driver will receive packets from the vhost0 interface using the “read()” socket call and enqueue them to the above mentioned DPDK ring.
+The tapdev PMD receives packets from the vhost0 interface using the “read()” socket call and enqueues them to the above mentioned DPDK ring.
 The designated forwarding core then picks these packets and processes it.

 Sending packets to vhost0

 All the forwarding cores will have Tx rings for vhost0.
 Packets that needs to be sent to vhost0 will be enqueued to these Tx rings by the lcores.
-The tapdev Poll Mode Driver polls these Tx rings and dequeues the packets from these rings.
+The tapdev PMD polls these Tx rings and dequeues the packets from these rings.
 It then sends the packets to the “vhost0” interface using the write socket call.

-Timer lcore
+Figure 3.13 Timer lcore

-Packet lcore
+Figure 3.14 Packet lcore

 Netlink lcore